MacFJA/svelte-persistent-store/README.md

 You can add more storages, you just need to implement the interface `StorageInterface`

+## Documentation

+Documentation and examples car be generated with `npm run doc`, next open `docs/index.html` with your favorite web browser.

+(Hint: If you don't want to generate the docs, a part of the example and documentation are available [here](.docs/README.md))

 ## Contributing

 Contributions are welcome.
 Please open up an issue or create PR if you would like to help out.